cappuu02/Cybersecurity-Sapienza/Distributed System/13a) Byzantine Faults.md

 Take even a single byzantine process.
 Assume it can send messages faking an arbitrary sender… then it can entirely decide the local view of a process p3 (when channels do not have bounds on delay).

 ![[311.png]]
-$P4$ è il processo bizantino che può impersonificare un sender ed inviare messaggi per contro di altri processi.
+$P4$ è il processo bizantino che può impersonificare un sender ed inviare messaggi per conto di altri processi.

 >So, Authentication is necessary.